-Make sure that the information on the documents you enclose is clearly visible.
+Make sure that the information on the documents you attach is clearly visible.
 Check that the numbers and characters at the top and bottom of the passport pages is clear and legible.

 When we have received the child's application

-Once the Migration Agency has examined the child's application you will receive an email asking you to make an appointment with the relevant embassy or consulate-general for an interview with the child.
+Once the Migration Agency has examined the child's application you will receive a mail asking you to make an appointment with the relevant embassy or consulate-general for an interview with the child.
 During the interview, the child will be asked questions about him or herself and about his or her relationship with the person in Sweden.
 The child will be required to present his/her passport and other original documents attached to the application.
 The child will also be required to provide fingerprints and be photographed for his/her residence permit card.

 After the decision has been made

-The Migration Agency's decision will be sent to the embassy or consulate-general you selected in your online application.
+The Migration Agency's decision will be sent to the embassy or consulate-general were you submitted your application.
 When going to collect the child's decision, remember to take your passport with you.

 If the Migration Agency refuses the child's application

 If the Migration Agency refuses the child's application, the decision can be appealed within three weeks of the day on which the child's guardian received it.
 Information on how to appeal is included with the decision.